 I was not there for the initial choice.
 But I know they had a PoC on SAP BusinessObjects and Microsoft BI.

 If you use MicroStrategy on top of a data warehouse, put all the code translation in a snowflake schema.
 The reason is that often the last pass of the process translates the code into labels and it is easier if these labels are in separate tables.

 Install the enterprise manager tools and projects at the beginning.
 You can create a lot of objects and you need to know which one is used.
 This tool is not perfect, but it will give you an overview of the utilization of MicroStrategy.

-This user has to know the business a bit because he must combine attributes and metrics that makes sense.
+This user has to know the business a bit because he must combine attributes and metrics that make sense.

 Now, the the reports are made by someone from the business that asks sometimes (but not often) for IT support.

-If you only wants simple grid reports, almost anyone can make them.
+If you only want simple grid reports, almost anyone can make them.
 If you want advanced reports (dashboard, pixel perfect documents) the user must follow a training.

 Disclosure: I am a real user, and this review is based on my own experience and opinions.